Artemis Birth Attendant Academy

 You may have considered looking for doula courses or midwifery courses but neither align with you.
 This course fills the gaps.
 Not a midwifery school or doula training, but an intensive one year course which extensively covers obstetric scenarios, prenatal and postnatal education, women’s health and wellness, labour and birth and reproductive health.

-It will provide you with expert knowledge and skills to confidently attend and support women and families throughout their pregnancy journeys.
+It will provide you with outstanding knowledge to confidently begin your journey in attending and supporting women and families throughout their pregnancy journeys.
 Providing you with a platform to run your own business and ongoing support from our amazing community of birth workers, worldwide.

 Learn the art of traditional birth attendance on this certified course.
 Gain the skills and knowledge to support natural physiological birth.